 One of the People: The Avruskins of Salem

 It was at the turn of the twentieth century that two Russian Jews fled their homeland and, through a dedicated network, arrived safely in Canada.
-But unlike the majority of refugees who settled in ethnic enclaves in urban centres like Toronto and Montreal, these two found their way to the quiet hamlet of Salem, nestled in the rolling farmland of rural southwestern Ontario.
-Soon afterwards, they were joined by cousins also seeking to flee hardship in Russia: the Avruskin and Borovoy families.
-Combining information uncovered in archives with the memories of the daughter of Samuel Avruskin and his wife, Dora Borovoy, this article explores one family’s journey to successfully carve out a new life for themselves in a small, rural, and overwhelmingly Christian Canadian community.
+But unlike the majority of refugees who settled in ethnic enclaves in urban centres like Toronto and Montreal, these men found their way to the quiet hamlet of Salem, nestled in the rolling farmland of rural southwestern Ontario.
+They were soon afterwards joined by cousins also seeking to flee hardship in Russia: the Avruskin and Borovoy families.
+Combining archival research with the memories of the daughter of Samuel Avruskin and his wife, Dora Borovoy, this article explores one family’s journey to successfully carve out a new life for themselves in a small, rural, and overwhelmingly Christian Canadian community.

 Elysia DeLaurentis, “One of the People: The Avruskins of Salem,” Wellington County History 19 (2006): 62-80.